 His wife Leonore still believes him to be alive and disguises herself as a man called Fidelio to get work in the prison.
 Don Pizarro, the tyrannical and abusive prison governor plans Florestan’s demise.
 And the upright minister Don Fernando rebalances the scales of justice.
 Beethoven’s only opera is an uplifting plea for love, justice and freedom.

-Fidelio In Focus, a free online introduction to the opera with Deborah Kelleher takes place on 1 NOVEMBER.
-Booking information to be announced.
+Fidelio In Focus, a free online introduction to the opera with Deborah Kelleher takes place on 1 November.
+Booking is available now. #INOFIDELIO

 “a political manifesto against tyranny and oppression, a hymn to the beauty and sanctity of marriage, an exalted affirmation of faith in God as the ultimate human resource” - Leonard Bernstein